nycan/beaver-lang/README.md

 # Test language
 A language built with LLVM for CS20.
-Still in early stages of development.
+Still in early stages of development. \\
+Originally based on the LLVM Kaleidoscope tutorial

 ## Installation instructions
 1. Make sure CMake and Clang++ are installed.